SCECcode/cvmh/README.md

 Southern California Velocity Model developed by Harvard Structural Geology Group with optional geotechnical layer

+The SCEC CVM-H velocity model describes seismic P- and S-wave velocities and densities, and is comprised of basin structures embedded in tomographic and teleseismic crust and upper mantle models.
+This latest release of the CVM-H (15.1.1) represents the integration of various model components, including fully 3D waveform tomographic results.

 ## Installation

 This package is intended to be installed as part of the UCVM framework,